dennisbirch/simple-analytics/README.md

 __NOTE:__ Failure to send a properly formatted response will cause SimpleAnalytics to resend the same items again.

+See the _Analytics.php_ file included in the package for an example of how you might handle the incoming JSON payload and send a response on a web server.

 ### Persisting analytics data